up42/up42-py/docs/reference/workflow-reference.md

 ### workflow_tasks

-The `workflow_tasks` attribute returns the workflow tasks in a workflow.
+The `workflow_tasks` attribute returns a list of the workflow tasks in a workflow.

 The returned format is `dict[str, str]`.